The Segall Bryant & Hamill Colorado Tax Free Fund

 There are many compelling reasons for your clients to invest in a Colorado municipal bond fund compared to a national municipal bond fund.
 These include:

 - The satisfaction that comes from investing in their own back yard.
-Your clients can be participate in a fund that invests in municipal securities that provide valuable funding for many public projects in their home state – such as fire protection districts, school districts, hospitals, libraries, sewer and sanitation systems, and much more.
+Your clients can participate in a fund that invests in municipal securities that provide valuable funding for many public projects in their home state – such as fire protection districts, school districts, hospitals, libraries, sewer and sanitation systems, and much more.

 - Colorado has a healthy and diverse economy that is experiencing strong growth.
 This provides a positive environment for municipalities across the state.